JenniaGo/Wordpress_Deploy_AWS/README.md

 # About the Project

-This Project was build using AWS services, terraform and ansible role for creating scalable wordpress website and databases.
+This Project was build using AWS services, terraform and ansible to create scalable wordpress website and database.

 Also using some premium services for security as WAF, Route53 and low latency as CloudFront for understanding the full picture of the cloud enviroment.